hackerwins/homepage-old/docs/server.md

 serving profiling on 11102
 ```

-The Server stores its data using an in-memory DB that does not provide durability by default.
+The Server stores its data using an in-memory DB, which does not provide durability by default.

 ### Running the Server with MongoDB